Free-range parenting: Restrictions

 A caveat adds, "...nothing in this section 10 shall be construed to preempt State or local laws."

 Legal protections

 In 2018, Utah became the first state to enact legislation which explicitly protected parents' right to "free range" their children.
 This was followed by Oklahoma and Texas.
+Colorado and Kansas have also enacted such laws, and many other states have relaxed their policies to favor childhood independence.

 Legal status in Canada

 There is no legal consensus about when parents can leave their children unsupervised in Canada.
 However, according to section 218 of the Criminal Code of Canada, a person who "unlawfully abandons or exposes a child who is under the age of ten years, so that its life is or is likely to be endangered or its health is or is likely to be permanently injured" commits a criminal offence.
 Each province is responsible for its legal framework.
 Red Cross Canada is offering a training course for children between the age of 9 and 13 (Stay Safe!) to improve their capacity to respond to an emergency case if they stay home alone, suggesting that parents use their own discretion when it comes to their own individual children.
 The Red Cross babysitting course targets the 11 to 15 years old, suggesting at this age children are able to supervise younger children effectively and safely.

 In Ontario, the law is very vague concerning the age at which children might be left alone.
 Parents are responsible for their children until they are 16 years old but it does not mean that they should be under constant parental supervision.
 While a staying home age is not specified, parents are not permitted to leave their children unattended in vehicles.